 In 2018.
-I was asked to edit an issue of Perspectives of Language and Literacy devoted to this topic.
-Below is the introduction to that issue and at the end I have included a link so you can follow up on any of the other articles by this impressive array of scholars who know a lot about the early identification of reading problems.
-This query did not come to me directly but was posted on a listserv that I follow.
-This question elicited lots of unsubstantiated claims (as it has ever since I first became a teacher) so I thought this more substantive response worthwhile.
-The idea of identifying reading problems early and then taking steps to prevent those problems from expressing themselves has long been a dream in the field.
-This should provide a useful update as to where we are now.
+I was asked to edit an issue of Perspectives of Language and Literacy devoted to this issue.
+Below is the introduction to that issue and at the end I have included a link so you can follow up on any of the other articles in this issue by an impressive array of scholars who know a lot about the early identification of reading problems.

 When I was a young teacher, I taught children with reading problems.
 Teachers would refer some of their students for evaluation, I would give them a test and decide who I could work with.
 One youngster that I added to my rolls was a first-grader.